JanMate/happy_bank_infra/README.md

 Example:
 ```
-WIP minor: Add new connector
+WIP feat: Add new connector

 It adds new connector to connect DB.